jack17529/FlaskWeatherApp/aws/README.md

-# Infra
+# AWS

 Used Terraform with AWS to create manage infrastructure.
 Used aws-vault for keeping credentials safe and docker-compose to hard set the version of terraform as new version of terraform gets released in every 2 weeks.
+Used Ansible to install the packages automatically from the terrform file.

 ## Prerequisites